 "Chorus was installed at ABP in March this year, and feedback has been entirely positive.
 It’s intuitive, easy to use, easily-navigable and the back-end system and dual screen view for moving or downloading images is extremely helpful when it comes down to certain projects."

 Rachel Pennicott, Corporate Affairs and Marketing Coordinator – Associated British PortsRead Associated British Ports case study

-Victoria University is one of New Zealand’s oldest and most prestigious tertiary institutions with a proud tradition of academic excellence.
+With a proud tradition of academic excellence, Victoria University is one of New Zealand’s oldest and most prestigious tertiary institutions.
 With over 22,000 students, 2,200 full-time equivalent staff and an enviable reputation to maintain, the University needed an effective solution to house their media, with the ability to manage consent forms, privacy policies and permissions at the heart of their requirements.

 "As we are often taking shots of students on campus, having correct usage rights and consents is essential if we are providing the images as stock assets available to staff.
 Chorus interface is very attractive and definitely user-friendly, so staff find it easy to navigate around the system and search for relevant images."

 Nathan Stewart, Production Manager, Image Services – Victoria University of WellingtonRead Victoria University of Wellington case study

 Founded in 1900 by the Dutch Doeleman family and still headquartered in Zierikzee, The Netherlands, Zeelandia has been using Third Light’s media library since 2009.
 As a global company with employees in many regions, having a central place to store product images so they can be easily shared with all colleagues throughout the world is essential.